dmeverly/dmeverly.github.io/_spotlightprojects/QUIC.md

 No external sources were used.
 However, LLM queries assisted with architectural design and debugging.

 <a href="https://github.com/dmeverly/quic-game-protocol" style="display: block; text-align:right;" target = "_blank">  Github Repo -> </a>

-> *Disclaimer: This project was developed independently on personal time as part of a graduate-level computer networks course.
-It is not affiliated with or endorsed by any employer.
-All game assets and protocol designs are original or open-source.*